sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 interface and can be configured by many generic parameters.

-PoC is target independent: It's possible to switch the target device or even the device vendor without switching the IP core and your IDE, because your already using Sigasi Studio :).
+PoC is target independent: It's possible to switch the target device or even the device vendor without switching the IP core and the IDE, because your already using Sigasi Studio 😉.

 ---------------------------